 One will never truly master the art of stock investing until he invested in his first stock.
-After having done so, frequent monitoring of the company’s news and announcements will be a good habit since they tend to have an impact the price of the stock.
+After which, frequent monitoring of the company’s news and announcements will be a good habit since they tend to have an impact the price of the stock.

-Below are some of the more common company’s activity that you might have come across while reading up on news of a certain company and their impact on the stock price.
+Below are some of the more common company’s activity that you might have come across while reading up on news of a certain company.
+Below is their impact on the stock price.

 Firing Of CEO Or Company Executive